-Project SHARE (Survival Help And Recipient Education) is an interfaith cooperative effort, begun in 1985, involving over 66 local congregations, schools, and civic organizations.
+Project SHARE is an interfaith cooperative effort, begun in 1985, involving local congregations, schools, and civic organizations.
 Contributions of food, money, and volunteerism provide essential basic assistance to more than 1000 families each month.
 Assistance is provided in the communities of Carlisle, Carlisle Springs, Mt.
 Holly Springs, Boiling Springs, Gardners, Plainfield, New Kingstown, and Middlesex.
 Of those needing assistance, about 20% are seniors and nearly 30% are children.

 In October of 2002, Project SHARE moved to 5 North Orange Street #4, Carlisle.
 This space, provided by Dickinson College rent free and renovated by SHARE, offers 23,000 sq. ft. for food storage and distribution, a walk-in freezer and cooler, loading docks, and a training kitchen.

-The Farm Project is in its twenty-second season of operation.
-This gleaning program harvests donations of fresh produce from 36 local farms and growers.
-Church volunteers and food bank clients work together in the fields to collect fresh, edible produce not gathered at regular harvest times.
+Our Gleaning program harvests donations of fresh produce from 36 local farms and growers.
+Volunteers, composed of individuals, groups and families work together in the fields to collect fresh produce not gathered at harvest times.
 Locally grown crops include lettuce, peppers, tomatoes, kale, green beans, corn, squash, watermelon, cantaloupe, apples, potatoes, broccoli, and pumpkins.
 The work is demanding, but the rewards are many; all food is free for our labor.
-The Carlisle Area Health and Wellness Foundation, the Stuart Foundation, the United Way, Giant Foods Inc., Allen Distribution, as well as other local foundations and businesses, support our efforts to increase access to fresh fruits and vegetables in a community wide effort to provide nutritious food to those in need.
+The Partnership for Better Health, the Stuart Foundation, the United Way, Giant Foods, Wegmans, Walmart, Allen Distribution, as well as other local foundations and businesses, support our efforts to increase access to fresh fruits and vegetables in a community wide effort to provide nutritious food to those in need.

 The official registration and financial information of Project SHARE may be obtained from the Pennsylvania Department of State by calling toll free, within Pennsylvania, 1 (800) 732-0999.
 Registration does not imply endorsement.